Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 But I think it is right that we look again at the balance that is being struck at the moment between that right to protest and also the wider rights of our communities as well.

-So it's always a balance.
+So there's always a balance.

 And I'm recognizing that I think that balance has been not necessarily in the right place.